oracle/graal/docs/tools/vscode/micronaut/README.md

 * Micronaut project creation wizard
 * installation of Micronaut CLI
 * editing and debugging capabilities for Micronaut projects
-* code completion and navigation for Micronaut configuration (YAML) files and Java (available with [Apache NetBeans Language Server extension](https://marketplace.visualstudio.com/items?itemName=asf.apache-netbeans-java)).
+* code completion and navigation for Micronaut configuration (YAML) files and Java (available with [Apache NetBeans Language Server extension](https://marketplace.visualstudio.com/items?itemName=asf.apache-netbeans-java))
 * ability to build Micronaut projects ahead-of-time into native images with GraalVM
 * __Run main with Continuous Mode__ CodeLens runs Micronaut project and reloads it automatically when source code is changed.
-It is not available as Debugger.
+It is not available as Debugger
-* __Launch Java: Continuous Mode__ is the name of the launch configuration.
+* __Launch Java: Continuous Mode__ which is the name of the launch configuration

 ### Micronaut VS Code Commands